Thursday, December 10, 2020

 So that's what I mean when I say that "some students just know what to say".
 They've heard an expression before and simply use it when they identify the function that it serves.
 Yes.
 That's the way to go about it, I'm afraid.
 Less grammar and more "usage awareness".

 I remember Amazon.com used to offer an interesting piece of information about most books: the so-called SIPs (Statistically Improbable Phrases).
 I haven't seen that feature for a while, but I recall sitting and reading them before buying a book.
 What are SIPs?
 Simply put, they are unusual combinations that can give an on-line shopper a taste of what makes a book quirky or different.
 Think about it.
 If I told you about a book that contains the phrase turophobic chucklehead, would you be curious or put off by it?
-I haven't checked (I just put those two words together), but I can imagine not many books in the world contain sentences which include that peculiar "word sequence".
+I haven't checked (I just put those two words together), but I can imagine not many books in the world contain sentences which include that peculiar phrase.
 So, how many unusual combinations can you come up with?
 Do you still be want to be original or are you ready to settle for something... less demanding?
-The good new is... you don't have to be that creative to be an advanced speaker and, of course, you have time to become a writer.
+The good new is... you don't have to be that creative to be an advanced speaker and, of course, you have plenty of time to become a writer.
 Just don't get ahead of yourself.

 In short, be humble.
-Find competent speakers and imitate what they say.
+Find competent speakers and imitate exactly what they say.
 Do not try to improve on those expressions.
 Not yet, anyway.

 ReplyDelete